Max Hardy and I caught up recently to discuss what makes digital deliberation possible and plan a groundbreaking new training program on the topic.

 Get your tickets

 Book your tickets for our deliberation & digital community engagement professional development course for two face-to-face training sessions and four weeks of online exercises.
-The course will run from October - November 2018.
+The course will commence from February 2019.